xcube-dev/xcube/docs/source/opener_parameters_api.md

    The bounding box for the requested data, in the order xmin, ymin, xmax, ymax.
    Must be given in the units of the specified spatial coordinate reference system `crs`.
  - `crs: str`
-   The identifier for the co-ordinate reference system of geographic data.
+   The identifier for the spatial coordinate reference system of geographic data.
  - `spatial_res: float`
    The requested spatial resolution (x and y) of the returned data.
    Must be given in the units of the specified spatial coordinate reference system `crs`.